freepose/pyFAST/README.md

 from fast import initial_seed, get_device
-from fast.data import SSTDataset from fast.train import Trainer, to_string
-from fast.metric import Evaluator from fast.model.mts.ar import ANN  # Example: Using a simple ANN model
+from fast.data import SSTDataset from fast.train import Trainer, StreamTrainer from fast.metric import Evaluator, StreamEvaluator from fast.model.mts.ar import ANN  # Example: Using a simple ANN model

 # Initialize components for reproducibility and evaluation